-I attended a meeting recently where one of the topics discussed was the progress toward businesses becoming paperless.
+I attended a meeting recently where one of the topics discussed was the progress toward businesses going paperless.
 Everyone seemed to agree there has been progress, but the completely paperless business might be like Bigfoot.
 Some people think it exists, some people claim to have seen one but many think it’s a myth.

 Here are four suggestions that not only reduce paper, but are also sound business practices:

 Almost every company grew up working with paper and creating paper records, but large onsite file rooms and row after row of file cabinets are starting to disappear from the modern office.
 The cost of office space and the need to use office space for activities that support a business are the main drivers.
-I’ve seen a number of our clients either move to new offices or remodel their current space and they don’t want a lot file storage and paper in their new digs.
+I’ve seen a number of our clients either move to new offices or remodel their current space and they don’t want a lot of file storage and paper in their new digs.

 If these files and documents are not frequently accessed offsite records storage is more cost effective and secure.
 Most medium to large businesses utilize offsite records management companies to store and manage their paper documents that must be retained for regulatory and corporate governance reasons.
 If you’ve got a really good records management provider they’ll provide analytics and tools to help get rid of the paper and keep it from coming back to the office.
 Almost every records management company has some online portal to request records, but that’s not good enough.
-Look for dashboards that show what departments are sending the most records offsite, when records are due for destruction and which departments are requesting the most records be returned.
-These are the things you need to know if you are serious about reducing paper and keeping it out of your business.
+Look for dashboards that show what departments are sending the most records offsite when records are due for destruction, and which departments are requesting the most records be returned.
+These are the things you need to know if you are serious about going paperless and keeping it out of your business.

 If you need to access documents stored offsite do it digitally.
 This is frequently called scan-on-demand and most records management companies offer this service, but be sure it’s done right.
 What you don’t want is documents scanned and emailed to you.

 There are security issues with this approach, not to mention filling up network storage space.
-When a document is delivered digitally it should be scanned and stored in the technology used to place requests or scanned into a digital document management solution.
+When a document is delivered digitally it should be scanned and stored in the document management technology used to place requests or scanned into a digital document management solution.
 Digital delivery should be faster and more cost effective than physical delivery and the paper never comes back into your office.

 Look for practical features in the technology your records management provider offers for digital delivery.

-A few common examples are employee documents, invoices and contracts.
+A few common examples are employee documents, invoices, and contracts.

 Employee documents will of course be needed by HR, but managers will need access to documents such as performance reviews and training certification.
 Auditors and attorneys will likely need access to some employee documents from time to time.
 Let’s not forget about employees wanting access to documents in their files.

 Invoices are documents that many companies deal with daily.
-Receipt, data extraction, approval and payment can be costly paper-based processes.
+Receipt, data extraction, approval, and payment can be costly paper-based processes.

 Every company must have a retention program and should follow it.
 One of the easiest ways to reduce paper in your organization is to follow your retention schedule.
 If it’s time to get rid of it, then get rid of it.
-Your information governance program should help you shift to paperless.
+Your information governance program should help you shift to going paperless.
 If digital is acceptable for regulatory agencies and auditors then consider making the switch from paper to digital and disposing of the paper documents as quickly as possible.

 For more information on reducing paper, improving document management and increasing compliance check out our “Resource Center.”